Vienna – An Introduction to Schönbrunn

 How about a ride on the Riesen Radt in the Prater amusement park to catch a good panoramic view of Vienna.

 It’s easy to see why Vienna is frequently voted as the most livable large city in the world.
 Aside from the history and architectural gems, the city is surrounded by little villages and vineyards, in most of which you’ll find Heuringens (wine taverns), where they serve great cold cuts, something more substantial, pastries and of course, some great and very reasonably priced local wine.
 A great way to spend an afternoon, although you may have to appoint a designated driver after a few wines.

 Burgenland, the Austrian state a short distance east of Vienna is a major wine growing region, Joseph Haydn’s home and also a recreational attraction with its Neusiedlee, a large shallow lake.
 The area is also dotted with small villages amongst the vineyards.
 Note the stork nests on top of the chimney – storks.

 And of course where there are vineyards and villages, you’ll find Heuringens, which are local wine bars that serve the local wine plus cold cuts, pastries and home cooked goodies – yummmmm.
-Very similar to Pubs in England, except that the Heuringens are set in wine growing areas around Vienna and most of the seating is in small courtyards – very quaint.
-Note the bundle of branches hanging above the entrance, this indicates that wine is being served.
-Mostly you’ll see bundles of fir type limbs.
+Very similar to Pubs in England, except that the Heuringens are set in the wine growing areas around Vienna and most of the seating is in small courtyards – very quaint.
+Note the bundle of fir branches hanging above the entrance, this indicates that wine is being served.

 Yup, that’s me